 - For people that work in facilities that deal with confidential information there is actually a battle to get CD players.
 Since facilities trying to protect confidential information may not allow phones or MP3 players, for fear of someone saving information on them and walking out the door with it, but generally will allow older cd and tape players.
 The problem is some areas no longer stock CD players, so if you want to be able to listen to music at your office you're going to have to find an old player that still works.
 If your office is large you may be fighting hundreds of other people who are also stalking the local thrift stores for this outdated technology.
 Still, it's a pretty niche need.

 - In countries where analogue transmission has been turned off in favour of digital (a large chunk of Asia, Europe and Australasia), CRT televisions are outright worthless without a set-top box, which has added to second-hand and thrift stores turning them away.

 - This trope is invoked in Half in the Bag.
 Mike and Jay run a VCR repair store, and their main source of income is from Harry Plinkett, who they defraud and lie to in order to have him constantly return his VCR for repairs.

-- A passage in Atlas Shrugged (written in The Forties and The Fifties and set in something like an alternate crapsack Diesel Punk universe) mentions a "super-color-four-foot-screen television set" being "erected" in a public park like it was some sort of monument.
+- A passage in Atlas Shrugged (written in The '40s and The '50s and set in something like an alternate crapsack Diesel Punk universe) mentions a "super-color-four-foot-screen television set" being "erected" in a public park like it was some sort of monument.

 - There have been a few shows set in the far future which feature static-y TVs for added colour (Cowboy Bebop, for example).
 However, since digital television is replacing all forms of analog TV, the only way you could have old-style static or bad reception on future TVs is if you intentionally put it in.
 Bad reception does happen on digital TV, but differently; instead of static, you get horizontal strips of garbled blocks like a badly scratched, worn out DVD.